Ukraine president, in uniform, says determined to boost military

-Oleksander Turchinov, elected by parliament as speaker last month after the removal of a Moscow-backed president, praised troops taking part in exercises north of Kiev, saying they were "carrying out their duties with honour".
+Oleksander Turchinov, elected by parliament as speaker last month after the removal of a Moscow-backed president last month, praised troops taking part in exercises north of Kiev, saying they were "carrying out their duties with honour".

 "Today at this training site, we saw not some sort of show, but real exercises with tank units and mobile air units essentially working in tandem," the acting head of state and commander-in-chief told the troops during the exercises, about 150 km (90 miles) north of Kiev.